International Studies in Planning Concentration

 - Build organizational capacity to design and execute successful projects and programs

-U.S. based students interested in international careers as well as international students interested in returning to work in their countries of origin enroll in ISP related classes.
+U.S.-based students interested in international careers, as well as international students interested in returning to work in their countries of origin, enroll in ISP-related classes.
 Most ISP students affiliate with area-studies programs on campus and work overseas in winter or summer breaks on research or projects.
-Through the Mario Einaudi Center, ISP offers competitive fellowships to support summer research and spring semester international internships through the Cornell in Rome program.
+These include the Institute for African Development, the South Asia program, the East Asia program, the Institute for European Studies, and the Latin American Studies program, among others.
+Through the Mario Einaudi Center, ISP offers competitive fellowships to support summer research.

 Students completing the ISP concentration may wish to select classes from the following lists:

-- CRP 6120 Devolution, Privatization, and the New Public Management Local governments across the world must address the twin challenges of devolution and privatization.
+- CRP 6120 Urban Public Management Local governments across the world face challenges of infrastructure and service delivery in the context of fiscal constraints.
+Innovations often involve devolution and privatization.
 Scholarly research debates whether these market approaches promote efficiency, regional equity, local economic growth and citizen voice.
 Students will review the theoretical bases for these claims and the empirical evidence from around the world.
 Students will write theory papers as well as engage in group work on practical policy questions facing cities.

 - CRP 6270 Regional Economic Impact Analysis This course defines the context of a regional economy, taking a systems approach to sustainable development planning.
 Students will be introduced to the techniques of input-output analysis and will learn how to use social accounting models to evaluate social and environmental impacts.
 We will use international datasets and will also learn IMPLAN, a software and database designed to quantify the impact of exogenous forces on U.S. regions.
 Examples of exogenous forces include out-migration of population, natural disasters, financial flows, or the introduction of new activities.
 The course methods enable practicing professionals to integrate environmental and social dimensions of planning into the framework of economic impact analysis.

 - CRP 6720 International Institutions The course introduces students to the theory and practice of international development planning from an institutional perspective.
 It begins with an introduction to the field and provides a historical, institutional and theoretical overview.
-The course examines the main actors involved in the practice of international development planning: the public sector, civil society and NGOs, community-based organizations and the private sector.
-It critically analyzes some of the large international institutions engaged in planning, policy and global governance.
-These institutions are analyzed in the context of an issue that is central to their core mission.
-The last section of the course critically examines new configurations, forces for change and challenges to how we conceptualize as well as practice international development planning, including migration, transnationalism, social movements, post-democracy and anarchism.
+The course examines the main actors involved in the practice of international development planning: the public sector, civil society, community-based organizations and the private sector.
+It critically analyzes some of the large international institutions engaged in urban policy-making and global governance.
+The last section of the course examines timely topics that have the potential to reconfigure the institutional landscape, planning practice, and cities.

 - CRP 6740 Urban Transformations in the Global South We live in the age of the city.
 At some point early in the twenty-first century, the majority of the world's population became urban and the bulk of all growth in the future is expected to occur in the global South - a vast geographical and conceptual space where some of the world's most ancient cities continue to thrive.
 This graduate seminar seeks to you to a body of work on the cities of the global South, their diversity, growth and change starting in the early twentieth century.
 Drawing on a large interdisciplinary literature, we will consider the different ways in which scholars and researchers have sought to conceptualize and understand processes of city-building in the global South.